Rolly Reactor (Prototype)

 The Concept

-Rolly Reactor is a 3D puzzle platformer where you control a ball that can alter it's material on the fly.
+Rolly Reactor is a 3D puzzle platformer where you control a ball that can alter its material on the fly.
 Using different abilities, players can solve puzzles and use the different material forms in unique platforming challenges.

 Momentum Mechanics

 The core mechanic is the ability to switch between different material types.
 There are 3 different kinds in the game: Bouncy (blue), Heavy (red), and Sticky (green).
-Players will be in Sticky by default, while holding either LMB or RMB will swtich between Heavy and Bouncy.
+Players will be in Sticky by default, while holding either LMB or RMB will switch between Heavy and Bouncy.
 Players will have to switch between different material states quickly to cross gaps, solve puzzles, etc.

 I designed the levels to slowly introduce puzzle mechanics, iterating on them later in the level and increasing difficulty naturally.